Intro:

 Ill.
 2: M-I-W model: The processes of communication transform the practitioner’s knowledge in three interwoven fields: medium – I – world (Ingemann 1992:19).

-People acquire theoretical and analytical insight into how this specific medium is used as viewers and as producers.
+Medium: People acquire theoretical and analytical insight into how this specific medium is used as viewers and as producers.
 Theoretical and analytical aspects are supplemented with knowledge from experience acquired through the concrete productive use of the medium.

 Media productions often reproduce the most dominant practice.
 The core problem in this approach is that transferring intellectual knowledge to practical media production produces the most idiotic, stereotypical solutions.
 “In order to avoid this we need not refrain from producing, but instead try to develop our very limited knowledge from experience through recurrent and lasting media production … but instead producing more - and more binding productions.
 To produce with communication as the goal.
 We want to tell something to someone” (Ingemann 1992:20).